fmager/real-time/m1_memory_hierarchies/s2_intro_to_gpus.md

 GPU's are fairly ubiquitous at this point.
 They started off as purely for graphics, but around 2008, enough researchers had tinkered with workarounds to use them for general computing, that Nvidia put out CUDA, opening up GPU's for more general usage.
-GPU's still do lots of graphis, but they are no longer opaque black boxes and even graphics API's such as OpenGL, Vulkan, Metal and DirectX have opened up.
+GPU's still do lots of graphics, but the opaque black box parts are increasingly opened and even graphics API's such as OpenGL, Vulkan, Metal and DirectX have opened up.
 With modern graphics API's you don't even necessarily need a graphics output to use them.
 You can just use the pure compute capabilities.
 This guide won't get into graphics, except for the graphics specialization.